Upgrading a Paradise Installation

-On Windows 8 machines, if you click on the “Start” button in the bottom left-hand corner of the computer screen, a blank edit field will appear only after you start typing the word “Services.”
+On Windows 8 machines, if the “Start” button in the bottom left-hand corner of the computer screen is clicked, a blank edit field will appear only after the word “Services” it typed.

 17) Select the “Services” or “View local Services” item that appears in the listing to bring up the Services window.

-18) In the Services dialog, check that the “Status” of the ParadiseIsland service is “Started” or “Running,” depending on the version of the Windows operating system that you are on.
-If the status of the ParadiseIsland service is “Started” or “Running,” then you can close the Services window, and you are finished upgrading Paradise.
+18) In the Services dialog, check that the “Status” of the ParadiseIsland service is “Started” or “Running,” depending on the version of the Windows operating system that is running.
+If the status of the ParadiseIsland service is “Started” or “Running,” then the user can close the Services window, and finish upgrading Paradise.